Aishwarya-Jeyaraj/Spark/README.md

 Flow of the Website:

-    Home Page > View all Users > Select and View one User > Transfer Money > Select reciever > View all Users > View Transfer History.
+    Home Page > View all Users > Select and View one User > Transfer Money > Select receiver > View all Users > View Transfer History.